-The service provides physiotherapy and occupational therapy assessment and treatment for children who have a disability or long term condition affecting their movement, co-ordination or ability to engage in activities of daily living.
+The service provides Occupational Therapy and Physiotherapy assessment and treatment for children and young people who have a disability or long term health condition affecting their movement, co-ordination or ability to engage in activities of daily living.

 We provide equipment and therapy programs to help meet the childrens’ /young persons needs and work closely with parents and carers and other services involved with the child to provide effective care.

 Please contact one of the teams using the details below.
 Both sites have disabled access and there is disabled parking on site.